 Dr. Anthony M.

-Dr. Pikos, a Board Certified Periodontist, employs a full scope of advanced surgical treatment with an emphasis on periodontal cosmetic surgical procedures, periodontal therapy, dental implants, bone grafting, and perio-orthodontic procedures.
+Dr. Pikos, a Board Certified Periodontist, employs a full scope of advanced treatment with an emphasis on periodontal cosmetic procedures, periodontal therapy, dental implants, bone grafting, and perio-orthodontic procedures.

 Dr. Lindsey Pikos Rosati has been with Coastal Jaw Surgery as a Board Certified Periodontist since 2017.
-Dr. Rosati specializes in implants, periodontal surgery, periodontal therapy, bone grafting, and perio-orthodontic procedures.
+Dr. Rosati specializes in implants, periodontal surgery & therapies, bone grafting, and perio-orthodontic procedures.

 DENTAL IMPLANTS CLEARWATER